 There are 2 small slip pockets, one of each side where you can store small items like pens, utility knife, wrist watch etc.

 On each side is a large side pocket.
 These pockets are well designed and are almost invisible when the opening is closed.
-There is plenty of room for keys, security badges, money clip, cell phone, small flashlights, etc. The side pockets are very deep.
+There is plenty of room for keys, security badges, money clip, cell phone, small flashlights, and even mobilnett casino.
+The side pockets are very deep.
+Look here

 On the front of the 5.11 Tactical Stryke pants are 2 large cargo style pockets with flap.
 These are the bread and butter of tactical pants.
 These front cargo pockets are huge with double Velcro fasteners.
 Notice the flap over.
 It is double stitched for strength and durability.
 The flap is also very stylish and looks great.